gwenrino/CSX415.1-project/dengue/reports/Model_Performance/model-performance-rpart.md

 This decision tree model uses all the variables except week\_start\_date, which is the unique identifier, and year.
 It includes the engineered feature year.season.
+The model is evaluated on a test set made up of 30% of the given data.

 The first several nodes are all year.season.
 This makes sense as a key predictor since it accounts both for the seasonal fluctuations of the disease and also for "bad" and "not so bad" years.